OpenScienceLabs/grant-proposals/makim/psf-proposal-makim.md

       A dedicated project manager will oversee the coordination, scheduling, and resource allocation aspects of Makim's development.
 Their role is pivotal in ensuring smooth project execution and timely delivery of milestones.
-He will dedicate 10 hours to the project over the duration.
+He will dedicate about 15 hours to the project over the duration.

   3. **Senior Developer (Review and Quality Assurance)**:

       The senior developer will focus on reviewing code contributions, ensuring adherence to project standards, and maintaining code quality.
       Their expertise in Python development and quality assurance practices will be invaluable in upholding Makim's integrity.
 He will dedicate 20 hours to the project over the duration.

-  3. **Mentorship and Guidance**:
+  4. **Mentorship and Guidance**:

       Ivan Ogasawara, a key member of the Open Science Labs steering council, will provide mentorship for the grant.
 Ivan has experience in community